don-github/edx-tams-api/readme.md

-# edx-accounts-api
+# edx-tams-api

-> Accounts REST Api for Open edX
+> TAMS REST Api for Open edX

 WARNING: This Django application makes no sense on its own as it depends on [edx-platform](https://github.com/edx/edx-platform).